Error Handling

 In the example below,

-class has a vend(itemNamed:)
+the VendingMachine class has a vend(itemNamed:) method

 that throws an appropriate VendingMachineError